armandofox/audience1st/_posts/2017-11-03-setting-up-redemptions.md

 ## Redemptions: An Example (Single Tickets)

-Suppose we have a run of the play Hamlet, every Fri, Sat and Sun night from Jan 1-17, 2015 (nine performances), and we have a house capacity of 100.
+Suppose we have a run of the play Hamlet, every Fri, Sat and Sun night from Jan 1-17, 2015 (nine performances), and we have a house capacity of 100 with general admission (no reserved seats).
 Our general admission price is $40 adults, $25 youth, but we also want to do promotions to sell more seats at matinees.
 We might set up tickets and validity records as follows:

 | Voucher type and price | Validity |
 |------------------------|----------|